floooh/fips/site/p300_directorystructure_old.md

 - **fips**: proxy python script to be able to run fips commands from within the project directory
 - **fips.cmd**: Windows batch file to call the _'fips'_ python script
-- **fips-include.cmake**: if present, this cmake file is included by other fips projects which depend on this project, this can be used to define global cmake attributes for projects which export multiple modules
+- **fips-files/include.cmake**: if present, this cmake file is included by other fips projects which depend on this project, this can be used to define global cmake attributes for projects which export multiple modules
-- **fips-verbs/**: if present, this directory contains python scripts which add additional commands (verbs) to fips
+- **fips-files/verbs/**: if present, this directory contains python scripts which add additional commands (verbs) to fips
-- **fips-configs/**: if present, the fips-configs directory contains additional fips configs, the config names must not collide with the fips standard config names (e.g. osx-xcode-debug), so it is a good idea to include the project name in those custom configs
+- **fips-files/configs/**: if present, the fips-files/configs directory contains additional
+fips configs, the config names must not collide with the fips standard config names (e.g. osx-xcode-debug), so it is a good idea to include the project name in those custom configs
-- **fips-toolchains**: if this directory exists it should contain cmake toolchain files, which can either override the standard toolchain files in the fips-directory, or can be completely new toolchain files for new platforms.
+- **fips-files/toolchains**: if this directory exists it should contain cmake toolchain files, which can either override the standard toolchain files in the fips-directory, or can be completely new toolchain files for new platforms.
 Toolchain files can be defined in build-configs using the 'cmake-toolchain' attribute.